caru/StenoTutor/README.md

 Changelog
 ---------

+*Version 0.0.4*
+* Fixed bug: did not correctly import some lesson files
+* Added lesson on long vowels provided by Daniel Langlois

 *Version 0.0.3*
 * Added speech synthesis capability.
 Currently, new levels and session WPM are announced periodically.
 All this is fine tunable in session.properties.
 * Added pause/resume current lesson with TAB key.
 You can resume with any key or chord, and the stroke will be printed in the input buffer.